skarlekar/fargate-patterns/README.md

 ## Focus of these Behavioral Patterns
 Behavioral patterns provide solution for the better interaction between objects and how to provide lose coupling and flexibility to extend easily.

-In this section, we will explore three behavioral design patterns viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or just run containers traditionally but without having to manage infrastructure.
+In this section, we will explore three behavioral design patterns for AWS Fargate viz., the ***Container-on-Demand***, ***Scaling-Container*** and ***Sidecar-Assembly*** patterns that allows Fargate to be used just like Lambdas for heavy on-demand tasks where Lambda is not suitable, or just run containers traditionally but without having to manage infrastructure.
 Additionally, we will explore how to attach sidecar containers to a parent container to provide supporting features for the application.

 We will use the ***Container-on-Demand*** pattern to build an on-demand video thumbnail service to generate thumbnail images from video files.
 With this pattern, you can spin the containers on demand and immediately decommission after the task is run.